MouliHub/Financial-Data-PowerBI/README.md

 # Financial-Data-PowerBI

-In this project I have done Budget vs Actual data comparaision analysis in PowerBI
+In this project I have done Budget vs Actual data comparison analysis in PowerBI

 Below are the analysis themes which I have addressed with the given dataset